huynguy-db/arcion-docs/content/docs/instructional-docs/source-db-setup/Cassandra.md

     auth-type: "PlainTextAuthProvider" #Enter one of the allowed values: DsePlainTextAuthProvider, PlainTextAuthProvider

-    max-connections: 30 #Enter the maximum number of connections Replicant can open in Cassandra
+    max-connections: 30 #Maximum number of connections Replicant can open in Cassandra
     ```
 ## II.
 Setup Filter Configuration